mesutrk95/react-modal-pop/README.md

 # React Modal Pop

-An easy to use and customizable modal package for React, letting you easily launch modal dialogs in your app!
+An easy to use, ultra light and customizable modal package for React, letting you easily launch modal dialogs in your app!

 Check out the [live demo](https://mesutrk95.github.io/react-modal-pop/) of the modal in action.